unsupo/pokemonshowdownbot/README.md

 # pokemonshowdownbot
+Download the jar in the target folder then run it with (might work by just opening the file from the file manager):

-java -jar pokemon-showdown-bot-1.0-SNAPSHOT.jar
+`java -jar pokemon-showdown-bot-1.0-SNAPSHOT.jar`

-This command will run the bot which will start a bot that you can challenge
+This command will start a bot that you can challenge

-Accepts a property file path as an argument to the jar you can assign you own testclient.html with the property: testclient.path You can assign where it downloads the github repo with: dest.dir You can change the github repo with: git.url
+Accepts a property file path as an argument to the jar you can assign you own `testclient.html` with the property: `testclient.path` You can assign where it downloads the github repo with: `dest.dir` You can change the github repo with: `git.url`
-And change the branch with: branch.name
+And change the branch with: `branch.name`

-if find.random property is set to true then it will randomly find and fight random users username and password property allows you to set the username and password for the bot
+if `find.random` property is set to true then it will randomly find and fight random users username and password property allows you to set the username and password for the bot

+### For the future
+ - Leaderboard which will be saved in this repository for anyone who downloads and fights this bot.
+ Which will list which repository it fought against if that is changed.
+ - Gym leaders, campaign mode.